mikepan/GameEngineBook/text/03-LogicBricks.md

 >
 >When you play the game, the active states of a controller are the ones in the bottom row shown in Figure 3.6, known as _initial states._ The states present in the top row, namely visible states, are a tool to help you visualize different states without messing with the Initial States set.
 They are reset to the Initial States every time you reopen your file.

-The States interface works like the layer system in Blender[md]click to select one state and Shift+click to select more than one.
+The States interface works like the layer system in Blender, click to select one state and Shift+click to select more than one.
 As for the Blender layers, states have no individual names for the time being.

 ### Properties <a id="Properties"></a>